instructlab/instructlab/README.md

    ```

+> [!IMPORTANT]
-   > **IMPORTANT** Every `ilab` command needs to be run from within your Python virtual environment.
+> Every `ilab` command needs to be run from within your Python virtual environment.
 You can enter the Python environment by running the `source venv/bin/activate` command.

 5. Optional: You can enable tab completion for the `ilab` command.